The Menstrual cycle 101 - Online class (Gender neutral)

-This lecture is an depth discussion about the menstrual cycle it cover:
+This lecture is an depth discussion about the menstrual cycle and it covers:

 - The menstrual cycle; a gendered concept?